List of Di-Gata Defenders characters: Rion

-He currently is the only one that is able to trust Brackus as the healer at first glance.
-And he is also the only one who cares for him or offers him food.
-His actions have caused arguments between him and Seth, since Seth believes that some foul play is happening with Brackus.
-The only proof they have against Brackus is what he did to Seth's arm, but Seth takes full responsibility for it, as he says he asked him to, but Rion doesn't believe it.
-And when Kara was still alive they would flirt back and forth with each other.

-After the Defenders managed to save their Dojo's power core from being destroyed by Kali, Rion gains the power to merge with Arvengus, to increase his powers.
-He can release from this transformation at will.
+After the Defenders managed to save their Dojo's power core from being destroyed by Kali, Rion gains the power to merge with Arvengus and increase his powers, and transform at will.

 His guardian is Arvengus, which was given to him by Tzur.
 He specializes in Yin and Nega sigils, and his spells consist mostly of natural elements like silver and rock.

-Rion is voiced by Alexander Conti.